 Flavors & Ingredients

-It comes in three flavors: unsweetened, cinnamon and honey.
+It comes in four flavors: unsweetened, cinnamon, cacao and honey.
 All are delicious, but the honey is my favorite (and what was used in this recipe).

-This grain free cereal is made with: cassava flour, collagen, coconut flour, coconut oil, sweet potato flour and sea salt.
-The cinnamon and honey flavors have a few extra ingredients.
+This grain free cereal is made with: cassava flour, coconut flour, coconut oil and sea salt.
+The cinnamon, cacao and honey flavors have a few extra ingredients.
 But, as you can see, the recipe list is top notch!

 One thing to note: this cereal IS expensive.
 This is a small, new company that's just starting out and providing high quality products (all organic ingredients) at the best price that they can.
 Do I think it's worth the cost?
 Absolutely!
 And 20% of their profits are being donated to fight pediatric cancer.
 You can learn more here.